 Vision

 Silvia van Schaik

-She graduated from Leiden University in 2009.
-She also spent one semester studying in San Francisco where she got infected with the “tech law virus”.
-In 2015, she successfully completed post-graduate studies in IT-law at Grotius Academy.
+Silvia graduated from Leiden University in 2009.
+During her studies, she studied in San Francisco for six months and became infected with the “techlaw” virus.
+In 2015, she successfully completed the postgraduate specialisation course in IT law at the Grotius Academy.

+Vision